NetSec-Focus/netsec-focus.github.io/pages/10_guidelines.md

     * **Do not give or ask for spoilers**.
     * Type **!oscprules** in #oscp for full rule listing.

+## Moderators

+Moderators are also held to account for their actions and are bound by the guidelines.
+We don't want to spend our time here telling anyone off, we're here to learn and help too.
+If members are found to be in breach of the guidelines will be warned and given a gentle push to remember the rules above.
+However we do take cheating very seriously and ask that members who witness attempts to cheat to report the incident to an a moderator.

 If you have any questions or concerns, feel free to contact one of the moderators listed below:

 ## NSF
 * cola
 * tim